drawing + intermedia + painting + printmaking + sculpture

 Lindsay Knox, The Inside World of the Outside World of the Inside World, intermedia installation deal

-The MFA is a flexible, practice-based program, offering students opportunities to develop a studio practice in one medium as well as to work across multiple mediums.
-Support is given to students working in practice-based methodologies and working across theory and practice.
+The MFA is a flexible, practice-based program, offering students opportunities to develop a studio practice in one medium as well as the opportunity to work across multiple mediums.
+We support students working in practice-based methodologies and working across theory and practice.

 Past research topics include: